fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 He then destroyed the idols – placed in and around the Kaaba – reciting the Quranic verse: "Say, the truth has arrived, and falsehood perished.
 Verily, the falsehood is bound to perish" (Quran 17:81).
 William Muir comments, "The magnanimity with which Muhammad treated a people who had so long hated and rejected him is worthy of all admiration."

 ### Destroying idols in Kaaba

+Narrated `Abdullah bin Mas`ud:

+The Prophet (ﷺ) entered Mecca and (at that time) there were three hundred-and-sixty idols around the Kaaba.
+He started stabbing the idols with a stick he had in his hand and reciting: "Truth (Islam) has come and Falsehood (disbelief) has vanished."

 ### Bilal climbs up the roof of Kaaba and says the adhan